Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 The Psychology Behind the Gun Grease vs Oil Debate

-Online discussions often become tribal.
+Online discussions tend to get tribal.
 Some shooters swear by grease.
-Others reject it completely.
-However, mechanical systems respond to physics, not opinions.
+Others reject it entirely.
+Mechanical systems respond to physics, not opinions.

 Understanding load distribution, friction coefficients, and surface contact points leads to better decisions.
-Therefore, treat lubrication like tuning a performance engine.
+Treat lubrication like tuning a performance engine.

 Start with a clean rifle.
 Remove carbon buildup using a quality cleaner.
-Next, inspect wear points closely.
+Inspect wear points closely.

 Apply oil to: